nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

         }
     }

-to both the calling player and the other participating player.
-After we have emitted the new board state to the frontend so they can render the board we try to determine if the game was won by the calling player.
+After we have emitted the new board state to the frontend, so they can render the board, we try to determine if the game was won by the method's calling player.
 This is done using the method ``is_game_over``.
 Let's have a look at the logic in this method.

 .. code-block:: javascript
     :linenos: